bolthur/kernel/README.md

 /opt/bolthur/sysroot/arm/bin/arm-unknown-bolthur-eabi-gdb -x .gdbinit-remote
 ```

 When starting remote debugging, you need to specify the target, e.g. `target /dev/ttyUSB0` to connect to the running instance.
-Furthermore you need to configure the project with option `--enable-debug`.
+Furthermore, you need to configure the project with option `--enable-debug`.